IamKay/100DaysOfCode/README.md

 * Day 31
   > Spent the day watching JS vids and nothing else.
 The code written today was PHP (i know pfff).
 It was as a help for someone.
 Just keeping the "code everyday" tradition alive.
 No links to share as of now.
 Maybe soon.
 70 days to go.
 Still strong.

+* Day 32
+  > Today PHP took most of the time.
+Rest (whatever of it) was spent watching JS vids.
+There are a lot of good creators on Youtube for that.
+So, same thing for a number of days.
+And probably for some more days as well.